José Mujica: In popular culture

 During the final months of 2013, Serbian film director Emir Kusturica started shooting a documentary on the life of Mujica, whom he considered "the last hero of politics".
 The film, titled El Pepe, una vida suprema, was released in 2018.
-In 2014 Italian author Frank Iodice wrote the book Breve dialogo sulla felicità, which centers on Mujica's life.
+In 2014 Italian author Frank Iodice (pen name of Franco Malanima) wrote the book Brief Dialogue on Happiness, which centers on Mujica's life.
 Ten thousand copies of the book were printed and distributed for free to school children.
 In June 2016, Mujica received the Order of the Flag of Republika Srpska from the president of Republika Srpska, Milorad Dodik.

 Uruguayan film director Álvaro Brechner's 2018 film A Twelve-Year Night (La noche de 12 años) was based on Mujica's 12-year-long imprisonment under the military dictatorship.
 It premiered in official selection at the 75th Venice International Film Festival, and it was selected as the Uruguayan entry for the Best Foreign Language Film at the 91st Academy Awards.
 The film won the Golden Pyramid Award at the 40th Cairo International Film Festival.

 Spanish singer-songwriter Rozalén included a speech of Mujica at the end of her song "Girasoles" from her pop-themed album Cuando el río suena....
 In 2021, Caro De Robertis published a novel based on Mujica's life, entitled The President and the Frog (published in 2022 as El presidente y la rana).